 Please contact us to discuss further or to arrange an initial consultation.

 MICHAEL COOPER-WHITE, President and Managing Partner

-Michael Cooper-White is an ordained Lutheran minister with 40 years of experience working with local, regional and national organizations in leadership development and oversight.
+Michael Cooper-White is an ordained Lutheran minister with 45 years of experience working with local, regional and national organizations in leadership development and oversight.
 For nearly half that time he was the president of Gettysburg Seminary during an era of transformative change in which the school consolidated with another institution and developed the internationally acclaimed Seminary Ridge Museum.
 He is the author or coauthor of four books and an extensive list of articles on leadership, administration, and conflict resolution.
+He is a news reporter and columnist for The Gettysburg Times daily newspaper, and adjunct professor of organizational leadership for Eastern Mennonite University.
 Michael holds a certificate in dispute mediation from the Good Samaritan Center in Philadelphia, and is a member of the Pennsylvania Mediation Association.
 He is also a licensed commercial pilot and FAA-certified flight instructor, and a member of the Federal Aviation Agency’s FAAST team dedicated to promoting safety and developing pilot judgment and crew teamwork.

 MELISSA RAMIREZ COOPER